Jessica Hardy: Wilson High swimmer

-Representing Wilson Classical High at the Southern Section Division I Championships, in May of 2005, Hardy became the first High School student to go under the minute for the 100-yard breaststroke event with a time of 59.20.
+Representing Wilson Classical High at the Southern Section Division I Championships, in May 2005, Hardy became the first High School student to go under the minute for the 100-yard breaststroke event with a time of 59.20.
 At Wilson, she swam for Coach Maggie Twinem.
 Twinem coached the girls swimming team at Wilson Classical High's strong program for 29 years, leading the program to two CIF Southern Section team championships, which included Jessica's 2005 championship.
 Wilson High's women's team also won consecutive Moore League titles under Coach Twinem from 2001-2005, during Hardy's tenure as a member of the team.

 Hardy held a fourth place world ranking in the 100-meter breaststroke event in 2005.
 Swimming for Wilson High School in 2005, she swam the breaststroke leg of a 200-meter medley relay that won the CIF Division I title with a time of 1:43.84.
 At the same CIF championship, Hardy also won the 200-meter individual medley with a time of 2:01.68, and swam last as part of a 4x100 freestyle relay team that placed second at the championship with a 3:32.39.
 Her efforts at the championship helped her Wilson Classical swim team win the CIF team championship for Division I for the first time since 1995.